bhnord/activities/README.md

 Happy long weekend.
 There’s so much in store from Marathon happenings to Boston’s 250th celebrations.
 <a href="https://www.thebostoncalendar.com/" target="_blank">info link</a>

+### Boston Marathon Fan Fest

+**04/18 03:00PM - 04/20 06:00PM @ City Hall Plaza**
+Boston Marathon Fan Fest presented by DICK'S Sporting Goods is the place to soak in the race-week atmosphere and have fun as you gear up for race day.
+<a href="https://www.baa.org/races/boston-marathon/fan-fest" target="_blank">info link</a>

+### Spring Thrift Market @ The Cyclorama | Select Markets

+**04/19 01:00PM - 04/19 06:00PM @ Cyclorama**
+BOSTON, we are hosting one of the BIGGEST Vintage Markets at the Cyclorama!
+<a href="https://instagram.com/select.markets" target="_blank">info link</a>

 ### Charlestown Spring Egg Hunt 2025

 **04/19 10:00AM - 04/19 12:00PM @ Bunker Hill Monument**
 Join the Charlestown Mothers Association (CMA) for their beloved annual Spring Egg Hunt on Saturday, April 19, 2025, at the historic Bunker Hill Monument in Charlestown.
 <a href="https://www.instagram.com/p/DHod6g2O9Sn/" target="_blank">info link</a>

-### Boston Marathon Fan Fest

-**04/18 03:00PM - 04/20 06:00PM @ City Hall Plaza**
-Boston Marathon Fan Fest presented by DICK'S Sporting Goods is the place to soak in the race-week atmosphere and have fun as you gear up for race day.
+### Wicked Comic Con

+**04/19 10:00AM - 04/19 05:00PM @ Weistin Boston Seaport District**
+Wicked Comic Con April 19th, 2025The Westin Boston Seaport District, 425 Summer St, Boston, MA 02210-The original Boston Comic Con founders and Landry Pop Auctions present Wicked Comic Con!
-<a href="https://www.baa.org/races/boston-marathon/fan-fest" target="_blank">info link</a>
+<a href="https://www.wickedcomiccon.com" target="_blank">info link</a>

 ### Grow With Us: Earth Day Celebration Festival and Market

 **04/19 12:00PM - 04/19 05:00PM @ 114 Western Ave Lot**
 Grow With Us: Earth Day Celebration Festival and MarketWe know you’ve been waiting for this 🫡⭐️It’s time to get back to our roots!
 <a href="https://sustainableswapss.com" target="_blank">info link</a>

-### Wicked Comic Con

-**04/19 10:00AM - 04/19 05:00PM @ Weistin Boston Seaport District**
-Wicked Comic Con April 19th, 2025The Westin Boston Seaport District, 425 Summer St, Boston, MA 02210-The original Boston Comic Con founders and Landry Pop Auctions present Wicked Comic Con!
-<a href="https://www.wickedcomiccon.com" target="_blank">info link</a>

 ### 🇺🇬 Uganda to Boston | Rwenzori Marathon Trip Giveaway & World Champ Conversation